Drunk Drivers around the Holidays: Full Guidelines 2022

 The CHP arrested 1,019 drivers during this year’s Thanksgiving period, which started on Wednesday at 6 pm and ended on Sunday at midnight.
 Fifty-seven people were killed on California roadways during this period, reflecting an increase of 14% from last year.

-In 2020, the CHP arrested 491 drivers suspected of DUI during the New Year’s Day enforcement period, which started at 6 pm on Tuesday and lasted until Wednesday midnight.
+In 2020, the CHP arrested 491 drivers suspected of Drunk Drivers around the Holidays during the New Year’s Day enforcement period, which started at 6 pm on Tuesday and lasted until Wednesday midnight.
 According to the CHP, the arrest rate is equivalent to ridding California roads of an impaired driver approximately every four minutes.
 About three people were killed during that year’s enforcement period.

 It’s also vital to note that 2020’s enforcement period of 30 hours was dramatically shorter than 2019’s New Year’s enforcement period, which was 102 hours.
 In 2019, 270 people were injured, and about 25 people were killed across the state.
 Officers also made 1,140 arrests involving suspected impaired drivers.